marcosa97/ECS-170-SwarmAI/Agent-API/README.md

 You can follow Blizzard's documentation for the Linux version here: https://github.com/Blizzard/s2client-proto#downloads
 Again, make sure you download **VERSION 3.17**, or you will not be able to run the replay.

+## 2) Download maps
+You will need to download maps as well.
+In the game's directory "StarCraftII", rename the "Maps" folder to "maps" or create a new folder called "maps".
+From the same page where the Linux game is downloaded, download the Melee map pack and and the Ladder 2017 Season 1 and extract those into the "maps" folder.

+After that, create a new directory in that "maps" directory called "mini_games".
+Download the map "testing.SC2Map" that is in this repository in the location ECS-170-SwarmAI/Agent-API/Custom_Testing_Maps/ and place it in the "mini_games" directory.

 ## 2) Install pip
 If you don't already have the Python package manager pip, you will need to install that.
 We recommend you use the python3 (3.6) one, but if that doesn't work, you can use the python2 one as well.
 To do so, you can run the command: